 The Bottom Line

-Real estate text message prospecting and marketing have promising statistics and key marketing performance indicators compared to other marketing channels.
+Real estate SMS marketing has promising statistics and key marketing performance indicators compared to other marketing channels.

-However, you can’t easily translate prospecting via cold calling to text message prospecting since different standards and regulations apply at least more strictly for recurring bulk text message campaigns.
+However, you can’t easily translate prospecting via cold calling to real estate SMS marketing since different standards and regulations apply at least more strictly for recurring bulk text message campaigns.

 In my opinion, this marketing channel should be an essential element of the marketing mix of a real estate professional.